huuuuusy/huuuuusy.github.io/docs/FORKING.md

 ## 8. Publish

-Commit the personalized content and push `master`.
+Commit the personalized content and push `main`.
 Wait for both the validation workflow and the GitHub Pages deployment to finish.
 Check the public URL in a private browser window so a cached local build does not hide missing assets.